Pabau - Clinic Software for your Business | Go Paperless Today

 Common reasons for a CQC investigation

-As a healthcare service provider in England, you must be aware of the triggers for an investigation by the CQC, as these could lead to scrutiny and potential consequences.
+As a healthcare service provider in England, it’s important to be aware of the triggers for an investigation by the CQC, as these could lead to scrutiny and potential consequences.

 The CQC may launch an investigation if issues exist that could compromise patient safety and the quality of care provided.